Back to Articles

 Is CBFR the same as CFBR?

-Yes, CBFR is a common misspelling of CFBR.
-Both mean "Commenting For Better Reach" and refer to the same LinkedIn engagement strategy.
+Yes, CBFR is a common misspelling of CFBR—both mean "Commenting For Better Reach" and refer to the same LinkedIn engagement strategy.
 You'll see both versions used on the platform.
+The correct acronym is CFBR (C-F-B-R), standing for Commenting For Better Reach.

 Does CFBR still work on LinkedIn in 2026?

-Yes, but only with thoughtful comments.
-According to Hootsuite's algorithm research, LinkedIn now penalizes generic comments like "Great post!" while rewarding substantive engagement that adds value to conversations.
+Yes, CFBR still works in 2026, but only with thoughtful, value-adding comments.
+According to Hootsuite's algorithm research, LinkedIn now penalizes generic comments like "Great post!" while rewarding substantive engagement.
+The LinkedIn algorithm has evolved to detect and devalue low-effort engagement.

 How many comments should I leave per day using CFBR?

 Ready to go beyond CFBR and build real LinkedIn authority?
-Start your free trial and discover how inbound lead generation transforms your LinkedIn presence.
+Strategic commenting is just the beginning.
+Start your free trial with ConnectSafely.ai and discover how inbound lead generation transforms your LinkedIn presence.

 Ready to Transform Your LinkedIn Strategy?